cnorm35/bridgetown-blog/src/_posts/upgrading_jumpstart_pro.md

 title:  Upgrading your Jumpstart Pro App
 date:   2023-07-19 16:54:46 -0500
 category: ruby
-excerpt: "Details on how to pull upstream changes to your Jumpstart Pro SaaS app."
+excerpt: "An In-depth look on how to pull upstream changes to your Jumpstart Pro application."
 author: cody
 ---

-It's something I'm sure most people reading this post is familiar with.
+It's something I'm sure most people reading this post are familiar with.
 You started working on your latest idea from an app.
 Start out crushing it and shipping code left and right.
 Then...as it tends to do, life gets in the way.

 Blowing the dust off your old side project and getting things updated again can be a pretty daunting task.
-There's a point most of us hit where we start wondering if the ol' _kill it with fire_ method is the best path forward and start thinking about scrapping what you have and starting over.
+There's a point most of us hit where we start wondering if the ol' _kill it with fire_ approach is the best path forward and start thinking about scrapping what you have and starting over.

 I've been there so many times.
 I've also been on projects that go so long without being updated or maintained, it never gets done.

-That was something I wanted to avoid with [SpotSquid](https://spotsquid.com){:target="_blank"} and to try to take a long term view of things and make sure things never get to the point of no return.
+That was something I wanted to avoid with [SpotSquid](https://spotsquid.com){:target="_blank"} and to try to take a long-term view of things and make sure things never get to the point of no return.

 I have a few processes I've started using to keep my running SaaS app updated as